1,001 Sayings and Deeds of the Prophet

 So, wherever you find them, kill them, for whoever kills them shall have reward on the Day of Resurrection."

-Ali, the Prophet's son-in-law and the fourth Caliph (Leader of the Believers), second only to his father-in-law in esteem among the Shias, used to burned apostates.
+Ali, the fourth Caliph and second only to his father-in-law in esteem among the Shiites, used to burned apostates.

 Ali burnt some people and this news reached Ibn 'Abbas, who said, "Had I been in his place I would not have burnt them, as the Prophet said, 'Don't punish (anybody) with Allah's Punishment.'